kognise/obsidian-aviation/FAR/Volume 5/A Office of management and budget/1300 Aviation disaster relief—air carrier guarantee loan program.md

 ### §1300.17   Application evaluation.

 \(a\) Eligibility screening.
-Applications will be reviewed to determine whether the lender and borrower are eligible, the information required under §1300.16(b) is complete, and the proposed loan complies with applicable statutes and regulations.
+Applications will be reviewed to determine whether the lender and borrower are eligible, the information required under [[Volume 5/A Office of management and budget/1300 Aviation disaster relief—air carrier guarantee loan program.md#§1300.16   Application process.|§1300.16]](b) is complete, and the proposed loan complies with applicable statutes and regulations.
 The Board may at any time reject an application that does not meet these requirements.

 \(b\) Evaluation criteria.
 Applications that are determined to be eligible pursuant to paragraph (a) of this section shall be subject to a substantive review by the Board.
-In addition to the general standards for Board issuance of Federal credit instruments set forth in §1300.10, the Board shall consider the following evaluation factors:
+In addition to the general standards for Board issuance of Federal credit instruments set forth in [[Volume 5/A Office of management and budget/1300 Aviation disaster relief—air carrier guarantee loan program.md#§1300.10   General standards for Board issuance of Federal credit instruments.|§1300.10]], the Board shall consider the following evaluation factors:

 \(1\) Reasonable assurance that the borrower will be able to repay the loan by the date specified in the loan document, which shall be no later than seven years from the date on which the first disbursement of the loan is made;